thiago4go/dapr-workshop/docs/challenge-4/python.md

 Open `PizzaStore.rest` and create a new order, similar to what was done previous challenges.

-Navigate to the _pizza-store_ terminal, you should see the following logs pop up with all the events being updated:
+Navigate to the _pizza-storefront_ terminal, you should see the following logs pop up with all the events being updated:

 ```zsh
 == APP == INFO:root:Subscription triggered for order: 93a1072c-956d-4bbf-926f-ace066a83ec2.
 Event: Sent to kitchen